osu-eesc/cms-docs/user-guide/docs/primary-roles.md

 - Strategic leader role for content areas and programmatic and regional goals

     - Oversight of and input into the overall Extension digital content and engagement strategy
-    - Annual meeting with the Digital Content and Engagement (DCE) Strategy Team to review program area content metrics and alignment of program content, audiences, goals, and strategy
+    - Annual meeting with the Digital Content and Engagement (Navigator) Strategy Team to review program area content metrics and alignment of program content, audiences, goals, and strategy
     - Communication between program area leaders, regional directors, and EESC as new needs are identified for content teams to create or modify educational content

 - Guide tactical execution of Extension&#39;s digital content and engagement strategy